-Born in Naples, Italy, Pica moved to London over a decade ago to pursue a dream of being a make-up artist that she had nurtured through her teenage years.
+Born in Naples, Italy, Pica moved to London over a decade ago to pursue a dream of being a makeup artist that she had nurtured through her teenage years.
 After a training course at Greasepoint Make Up Academy, she started working as an assistant, landing a job with Charlotte Tilbury for three years.

 Pica is often praised for her innovative use of colour palettes and thoroughly modern take on beauty, as well as her talent for creating natural, fresh-faced looks and impossibly dewy skin.
-She is part of a group of up and coming contemporaries, including Lisa Eldridge and Yadim, who are making waves from their newly appointed positions of power.
+She is part of a group of up-and-coming contemporaries, including Lisa Eldridge and Yadim, who are making waves from their newly appointed positions of power.

 As Chanel’s first ever global creative makeup and colour director, she is responsible for developing new products for the beauty line, as well as playing a part in the creation for Chanel’s beauty campaigns and runway looks.